bharatmazire/Python/Additional Codes/ChatRoom/readme.md

 ### *** UNDER WORK ***

 This is typical client server program where server serves the request coming from clients.

-Communication between client to client.
-Where server plays role of intermediator.
+Communication is going to be in between client to client where server plays role of intermediator.

 >use socket, signals, multi-threading etc.